Appeal Financial Aid

 - Orphan, Ward of Court, Foster Care (after age 13)

 - A self-supporting unaccompanied youth who is homeless or at risk of homelessness (as certified by governmental or school agency)

-A student who does not meet any of the above conditions is classified as a Dependent student.
+If you do not meet any of the above conditions, you are classified as a Dependent student.

 A dependency override occurs when a financial aid administrator exercises professional judgment and overrides the Department of Education’s criteria for dependent students.
-An override may only be granted on a case-by-case basis for students with unusual & exceptional circumstances.
-These circumstances must show compelling reason for a student to be considered independent rather than dependent.
+An override may only be granted on a case-by-case basis if you have unusual and exceptional circumstances.
+These circumstances must show compelling reason for you to be considered independent rather than dependent.
 In addition, dependency overrides need to be approved each year.